etuned/conmodus/README.md

 docker-compose up -d
 ```

-Currently the docker-compose file needs manual setup and will need the database to be built from scratch each time.
+Currently the docker-compose file needs manual setup and will need the database to be built from scratch if this repo is cloned or forked.
 This will change as time progresses.

-note: This is a monorepo, so there is no need to move to the web folder.
+note: This is a monorepo, so there is no need to move to the web folder to run any commands.

 Thanks for checking in on Conmodus!